 - Billing for the same treatment multiple times

 - Billing for non-performed procedures

 - Billing for non-existing patients

-Whatever the case, if you have been charged with Medicare or Medicaid fraud, you need a Medicare defense attorney on your team who knows how to handle these types of cases.
+Whatever the case, if you have been charged with Medicare or Medicaid fraud, you need a Medicare fraud attorney on your team who knows how to handle these types of cases.
 Medicare fraud charges assume that you are trying to "get one over" on the government and therefore there are some very stiff penalties.
 At NeJame Law, our Orlando Medicare and Medicaid fraud lawyers have years of experience litigating in federal court.
 You do not need to look any further—help is here.

-What Is Medicare & Medicaid?
+What are Medicare & Medicaid?

 Medicare is a federal program attached to Social Security and is available to all U.S. citizens 65 years of age or older, as well as people with certain disabilities.
 It is available regardless of income.

 Medicaid is a public assistance program based largely on financial need, and is a joint federal and state program that helps low-income individuals and families pay for the costs associated with medical and long-term custodial care.
 Unlike Medicare, a program largely standardized by the federal government, state and local governments administer Medicaid using federal guidelines.
 Each state can shape the program to its individual needs.
 Because of this federal/state partnership, there are actually 50 different Medicaid programs, one for each state.

 - Billing for services not rendered